joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 Sometimes, the product owner role may need to be transferred to someone in the company who can actually be physically colocated with the team.
 They may not have the most knowledge of the product, but they know who is and how to get access to them.

-This task can be tricky; convincing a business to commit another person full time, or to take the product owner role off a director, that is no easy task.
+This task can be tricky; convincing a business to commit another full time body, or to take the product owner role off a director, that is no easy task.
 Perhaps a scrum master could try to measure the cost or impact of an unavailable product owner, and use these to present how it is hindering the development team.

 ## The Product Owner bosses the team